AlbertRoca29/WordSemanticRelationships/README.md

    ```bash
    pip install -r requirements.txt
    ```

+2. **Download Pre-trained Model:**
+    Download your chosen model (e.g., Word2Vec or GloVe) and place it in the models/ folder.
+Update the model_path variable in the script to point to the correct location.

-2. **Running the Script:**
+3. **Run the Script:**
-    Once the dependencies are installed and the model is downloaded, you can run the script from your terminal.
-Use the following command:
+    Execute the script from your terminal using the following command:

     ```
-    python main.py <word> --N <number>
+    python main.py <word>
     ```
-    - Replace <word> with the word you want to find synonyms for.
+    Replace `<word>` with the input word for which you want to find similar words and analyze relationships.
-    - Replace <number> with the number of top synonyms you want to retrieve (this is optional, defaults to 5).

-3. TO DO
+## Future Enhancements (TODO)

+The ultimate goal of this project is to find the best approach for distinguishing words based on pre-defined, understandable nuances.
+To achieve this, the following aspects will be explored:

+### Key Considerations
+1. **Model Selection**

+    Currently using Word2Vec and GloVe.
+    Future plans include implementing more advanced models such as BERT to capture contextual and nuanced word relationships more effectively.

+2.